 We are here today to talk about steak.
 Foolproof steakhouse steak to be exact.
 Foolproof steakhouse steak without a grill to be utterly and completely clear.

 Where did I learn how to make the perfect steakhouse steak recipe?
-Why none other than the geeky (I say that in love) Alton Brown.
+Why none other than the master, Alton Brown.
 Now, he uses a rib-eye for his recipe.
 We do not generally like rib-eye as much as we like filet mignon.

 What’s the difference between a rib-eye and a Filet Mignon?